kennu290/Stormworks-Logitech-G29-Integration/microcontroller-guide.md

 # Ingame Setup

 Ingame, I suggest you completely unbind all controller binds, as they may conflict with the microcontroller.
-(EG. You press X but Stormworks thinks you pressed drop item so both actions trigger) This may not be an issue in all cases, but just to be sure, I recommend it.
-Other than that, you can just put the microcontroller.
+(EG. You press X but Stormworks thinks you pressed drop item so both actions trigger) This may not be an issue in all cases.

 # Composite button Mapping